-The adviser can help you complete a financial statement based on the money you have coming in and going out.
-You must agree a realistic budget with the adviser based on your individual circumstances.
-This may mean you must cut back on non-essential spending.
-It ensures you budget enough money for essential items, such as fuel and food, before allocating any money towards your debts.
-If you do not know what you spend, it may be useful to keep a diary to help work out where your money goes.
+The adviser can help you complete a financial statement based on the money you have coming in and going out and your individual circumstances.
+It will prioritise money for essential items, such as fuel and food.
+If there is disposable income left over after your reasonable living expenses the debt adviser will work with you to look at options for dealing with the debts.
+If you do not know what you spend, it may be useful to look at your bank statements.